-Then you may be suffering from art block.
-It’s no fun at all, but it can be overcome permanently.
+Art block is no fun at all, but this creative block can be overcome permanently.

 I had art block for 10 years at one point in my life.
 I thought my creative side was gone- poof.
 But the good thing is, and I’m here as living proof to let you know, that creativity never goes away.

 So if you’ve ever felt close to tears over art (and then mad at yourself for how ridiculous it seemed to get emotional about not making art) know that you are not ridiculous.
 In fact, let your emotions affirm this: You are an artist, plain and simple!

 Let’s talk about 10 common causes of art block that may be holding you up.
 Then, learn some excellent tips and tricks to end art block permanently.
 These art block solutions will help you get motivated and inspired to create art easily.
 We will start with mindset tips, and then flow into actionable tips.